LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

         return :(error("No method found for ", repr($T), " in world ", $world))
     end
     m, pr, backs = g
-    pr = varargs!(m, pr, 1) # add getfield for each argument in args, offset by 1 for f pr = slots!(pis!(pr))
+    pr = varargs!(m, pr, 1) # add getfield for each index in args, offset by 1 for f pr = slots!(pis!(pr))
     argument!(pr, at = 1) # add #self#
     ci = build_codeinfo_(pr)